Frequently asked questions

 All discussions that take place during the meetings are strictly confidential, no information about their contents is ever revealed to the employer.
 In some organizations, where the threshold is kept as low as possible, allowing the employer to know regularly the number of users as well as the issues presented in the summary reports, such as possible anonymous feedback to the employer.
 In some organizations, the employee’s unit becomes known to the employer, in others also the name.
 The latter has been found to raise the threshold clearly, so Auntie urges it to be avoided where possible.
 Before registering, a person is always told what policy their employer has.

-Together, we will find the best options for your company to increase the well-being of your employees with the help of Auntie’s service packages.
+Together we can find best solutions for your organisation to improve employees mental well-being with the help of Auntie.